WasabiRaptor/Starbecue/FAQ.md

 ### Q: If I get transformed and upgrade my ship while a different species will it break?
 > A: Thats a bug in retail and fixed in SBQ-Engine, It should stay as the original ship species

+### Q: Can X species be supported?
+> A: It might! and I'm gonna need yooooour help!
+Use this [template](https://github.com/WasabiRaptor/SBQ-Race-Compatibility-Tempate) which will work with most species, and then send me the files afterwards.
+> A: I take requests from patrons for species compat from time to time, it will probably be faster if you do it yourself, its not very hard.

 ### SSVM
 > Hasn't been a dependency for years